ConjurTech/slate/source/includes/api/_authentication.html.md

 | NEO        | ECDSA          | NIST P-256  | SHA-256        |
 | ETH        | ECDSA          | secp256k1   | SHA-3 (Keccak) |

-## Action Authentication
-Two steps are required to perform an action.
+Two steps are required to perform an authenticated action.

 1. In the first step:
   - Sign the parameters of the request using the user's private key
   - Send both the raw parameters and the result of signing the parameters to the first API endpoint
   - A response with either a message or transaction will be returned

 2. In the second step:
   - Sign the returned message or transaction with the user's private key
   - Send the signed message or transaction to the second API endpoint

-## Signing Messages for NEO
+### Signing Messages for NEO

 > Signing a message for NEO